Finance Excel template

 Adoption boundary

-Where Excel ends and a system begins
+Where Excel ends and the system begins

 Excel is enough